HienHienHienHienHien/customer-churn-prediction/README.md

 | Validation | Feb 2017 | 970,960 | 8.99% | `train_v2.csv` (official) |
 | Inference | Mar 2017 | 907,471 | ~6.7% (implied) | `sample_submission_v2.csv` |

-**Why time-based splitting?** A random split would allow the model to learn from future behavior (e.g. a user's March transactions) to predict January churn — leaking future data into training and producing unrealistically high accuracy metrics.

-**Label construction (Scala-aligned):** Each user's effective membership state is reconstructed at the cutoff using `sort → groupby().last()`.
-A user is labelled `is_churn = 1` if they do not renew within 30 days of expiry.

 **Feature groups:**

 | Group | Count | Key examples |